Best Time to Visit Halifax

 Autumn in Halifax is a season of change, with the leaves on the trees turning golden and red.
 It's a great time to visit Halifax, as the weather is perfect for exploring the city and taking in all the sights and sounds of the season.

-As September arrives, the temperatures start to cool down, with average temperatures in the low to mid-20s Celsius.
+As September arrives, the temperatures start to cool down, with average temperatures in the low to mid-20s Celsius (high 60s Fahrenheit).
 Temperatures continue to drop as the months pass, making walking around the city an ideal activity.
 The fall foliage during this time is stunning, with the trees turning brilliant shades of gold, red, and orange.

 Here are the top five attractions you should check out during the autumn season:

 Hatfield Farm: This working farm is a great place to visit during autumn.
-With pumpkin patches, corn mazes, and hayrides, it's a fun and festive way to experience the season.
-You can also see the farm's animals, take a guided tour, or enjoy a delicious farm-to-table meal at their restaurant.
+You can see the farm's animals, take a wagon ride, and pick up some pumpkins.
 It's a great way to spend a fall day surrounded by the beautiful colours of the changing leaves.

 The Split Crow: This historic pub is a Halifax institution and a must-visit during autumn.
 For traditional pub fare, you get a wide selection of local beers, ciders and spirits.
 The atmosphere is cozy and informal, with music nights, making it the perfect spot to unwind after exploring the city.